cnti-testcatalog/testsuite/README.md

-# CNF Conformance Test Suite
+# CNF Test Suite
 | Main |
 |---|
 |[![Build Status](https://github.com/cncf/cnf-conformance/workflows/Crystal%20Specs/badge.svg)](https://github.com/cncf/cnf-conformance/actions)|

-The CNF Conformance test suite is a tool that makes it possible to validate telco applications, aka Cloud native Network Functions (CNFs), and the underlying Telecom platforms adherence to Cloud native principles and best practices.
+The CNF Test Suite is a tool that makes it possible to validate telco applications, aka Cloud native Network Functions (CNFs), and the underlying Telecom platforms adherence to Cloud native principles and best practices.

-This test suite initiative works closely with the [CNF WG](cnf-wg/README.md) which determines requirements for the CNF Conformance program.
+This Test Suite initiative works closely with the [CNF WG](cnf-wg/README.md) which determines requirements for the CNF Conformance program.

 ## Installation and Usage
 To get the CNF Test Suite up and running, see the [Installation Guide](INSTALL.md).